 - Employees choosing to use a dust mask or other voluntary respirator must review and be added to the lab’s respirator program.
 Lab’s without a current respirator program must complete a Respirator Evaluation Request form and submit the completed form to EHS Chemical Safety, 100 EHS.

-- Employees must know where SDSs are kept (electronic PDFs in a shared file, on a thumb drive or via paper copy), and read the SDS of any chemical they will be using.
+- Employees must know where SDSs are kept (MSDSOnline, electronic PDFs in a shared file, on a thumb drive or via paper copy), and read the SDS of any chemical they will be using.

-- Employees must know the Chemical Hygiene Plan (CHP) and ensure this is reviewed.
+- Employees must know where the lab's Chemical Hygiene Plan (CHP) is located and ensure this is reviewed.
 They must sign the CHP signature page to signify they have covered this information with their supervisor.

 - Employees must know what PPE is necessary for handling chemicals.